ucldc/rikolti/README.md

 The folder located at `CONTENT_DATA_MOUNT` is mounted to `/rikolti_data` and the folder located at `CONTENT_MOUNT` is mounted to `/rikolti_content` on the content_harvester docker container.

-Run `docker build -t content_harvester content_harvester` to build the `content_harvester` container locally.
+From inside the Rikolti repo, run `docker build -t content_harvester content_harvester` to build the `content_harvester` container locally.

 You can specify a `content_harvester_image` and `content_harvester_version` through the Airflow UI > Admin > Variables.
 The default value for `content_harvester_image` is `content_harvester` and the default value for `content_harvester_version` is `latest`.

-Finally, run `./mwaa-local-env build-image` to build the docker image, and `./mwaa-local-env start` to start the mwaa local environment.
+Finally, from inside the aws-mwaa-local-runner repo, run `./mwaa-local-env build-image` to build the docker image, and `./mwaa-local-env start` to start the mwaa local environment.

 For more information on `mwaa-local-env`, look for instructions in the [ucldc/aws-mwaa-local-runner:README](https://github.com/ucldc/aws-mwaa-local-runner/#readme) to build the docker image, run the container, and do local development.